 Chimney breasts and fireplaces None.
+Offilinity breasts and inclined None.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
-T Cellars None.
+Internal decorative finishes are generally painted.
+Cellars Nana Celiais None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switch gear is located within a cupboard in the kitchen.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+The electrical switch gear is located within a cupboard in the hallway.
+0 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, water, planishing, satisform manigs cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-The sanitary fittings in the bathroom comprise a white suite of wc, wash-hand basin and bath with mixer shower over.
+Sanitary fittings in the bathroom comprise a white suite of wc, wash-hand basin, bath and shower cabinet.
+The en-suites each comprise a white suite of wc, wash-hand basin and shower cabinet.
 The toilet comprises a white suite of wc and wash-hand basin.
-There is a sink unit within the kitchen.
+There are sink units within the kitchen and utility room.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas central heating boiler located within the kitchen.
+There is a 'Baxi' wall mounted gas fired central heating boiler located within the utility room.
 This serves water filled radiators throughout the property and also provides domestic hot water.
+The hot water storage tank is located within a cupboard in the first

-Drainage Covers etc. were not lifted.
+Heating and hot water floor landing.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is to the main public sewerage system.

-Fire, smoke and burglar alarms
+Drainage is assumed to be to the main public sewage system.
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.